 To remove a transition effect

-- In the Advance slide area, click Automatically after, and select a time duration.
+- In the "Advanced slide area", click "Automatically" after, and select a time duration.

 Saving the files and formats

-- Like in most applications, a file can be saved using the FILE – SAVE command, or by the shortcut key CTRL+S. Always give a meaningful file name, reading which you should get an idea of the file contents.
+- Like in most applications, a file can be saved using the "File --> Save" command, or by the shortcut key "Ctrl+S".
+Always give a meaningful file name, reading which you should get an idea of the file content.

-You can use custom animation in advanced ways to present text, audio, video and images in rich ways.
-You have different options to print your slides - only slides or as a handout.
+- You can use custom animation in advanced ways to present text, audio, video and images in rich ways.

 Ideas for resource creation

-- You can organise and structure teaching ideas through slide presentations.
+- You can organize and structure teaching ideas through slide presentations.
 You can animate your slides and combine text, image, audio and video elements for richer communication.